Does affordable housing depreciate nearby property values?

-BAKERSFIELD, Calif.
-(KGET) — Recently, inflation has hit all-time highs.
-While prices at grocery stores and gas stations have most of us tightening our purse strings, it’s the rapidly increasing housing costs that will have the most repercussions on the working class.
+Recently, inflation has hit all-time highs.
+While prices at grocery stores and gas stations have most of us tightening our purse strings, it’s the rapidly increasing housing costs that will have the most repercussions on the working class, KTLA sister station KGET reports.

 To combat the issue, the City of Bakersfield launched an initiative to create new policies, programs, tools and partnerships to develop and preserve affordable homes.
 But Deirdre Pfeiffer – a professor at Arizona State University for the School of Geographical Sciences & Urban Planning – said not everyone is on board with new affordable housing developments.